ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-02-the-battle-of-the-data-models.md

 ### The foundation: Datalog

-- Datalog is a much older language than SPARQL or Cypher, having been studied extensively by academics in the 1980s.
+- `Datalog` is a much older language than SPARQL or Cypher, having been studied extensively by academics in the 1980s.
-- Datalog’s data model is similar to the triple-store model, generalized a bit.
+- `Datalog’s` data model is similar to the triple-store model, generalized a bit.
 Instead of writing a triple as `(subject, predicate, object)`, we write it as `predicate(subject, object)`.
-- Example below shows how to write the data from our example in Datalog.
+- Example below shows how to write the data from our example in `Datalog`.

 ```js
 name(namerica, 'North America').